 I realize that I’ve left my glasses sitting on the couch and slowly make my way there.
-My vision makes everything look like it was once part of a Monet.
+My vision makes everything look like it was once part of a Monet, but worse because Monet only shows up when I’m six inches away.
 I see shapes but objects look painted together, all fuzzy where there should be lines and angles.

 He’s standing in the hallway and I throw myself into his arms.
-He smells different, like some fancy men’s cologne, with hints of patchouli and something cloyingly thick.
+He smells different, like some fancy men’s cologne, with hints of patchouli and something woodsy, thick.

 I reach up and lower his head, and we kiss.
-It’s a strange kiss, with sloppy, tonsil-finding tongue that tastes like caramel coffee and cigarettes.
+It’s a world-shaking kiss, making all of our previous kisses seem tame.
+His tongue tastes like caramel coffee and cigarettes.

 “You’ve been smoking?”
 I ask.
 The man who runs three miles a day, never eats red meat, and is inches from being vegan?

-“Hmm,” is his response before pulling me back into an embrace.
-Something feels off and I hear the front door open again.
+“Hmm,” is his response before pulling me back into an embrace and kissing me again with even more zeal.
+Now this is the kind of stuff that makes a girl weak in the knees.
+But something feels off and I hear the front door open again.

 Stepping back, I press the back of my hand to my mouth.
 I childishly want to start wiping my tongue on my hand.
 “God, I need my glasses.”